 Political Science Bachelor of Science

 When you think of politics, what comes to mind?
 Elections?
-The president?
+The President?
 Political parties?
-Politics are complex.
+Politics is complex.
 While government is part of politics, it’s not the only aspect.
 And, becoming a politician is not your only option.
 As a political science major, you’ll study political theory, comparative politics, public administration, international relations, public law and political methodology.
-Majoring in this discipline can lead you to a career in law, international diplomacy, teaching, journalism, business and even banking.
+In addition, you’ll also have the option of earning a concentration in one of several subfields of the discipline including international relations, pre-law, applied politics, or environmental studies and politics.
+Majoring in political science can lead you to a career in law, international diplomacy, teaching, journalism, business, and many other exciting fields.

 Each spring, two dozen political science majors travel to Washington, D.C. to tour the Capitol, visit historic landmarks and museums, and speak with admissions counselors from DC-area graduate and law schools.